unixorn/sysadmin-reading-list/README.md

 # sysadmin-reading-list
 A reading list for the larval stage sysadmin.
+This list is focused on the UNIX family of OSes.

 So you've got your first sysadmin job.
 Congratulations, it's going to be an interesting ride.

 ## Books to Read

+* [The Phoenix Project]() - know why your projects are important to the business
 * [Time Management for System Administrators](http://smile.amazon.com/Management-System-Administrators-Thomas-Limoncelli/dp/0596007833/ref=sr_1_4?s=books&ie=UTF8&qid=1458496299), by Tom Limoncelli.
 You're going to be pulled in a dozen different directions, if you can't manage your time you're going to suffer.
 * [UNIX-Linux-System-Administration-Handbook](http://smile.amazon.com/UNIX-Linux-System-Administration-Handbook/dp/0131480057/ref=sr_1_1?s=books&ie=UTF8&qid=1458496395&sr=1-1&keywords=linux+system+administration) by Nemeth is a great book, this book is targeted to larger system deployments and real world large systems.
-* [The Phoenix Project]() - know why your projects are important to the business

 ## Languages